 Some of the common names include tomate de arbol (Spanish), tomate de arvore (Brazil, Portuguese), and tree tomato (English).
 Scientific name: Solanum betaceum (Cyphomandra betacea).

 |Tamarillo (Cyphomnadra betecea).
 Courtesy: mmmavocado.|

 Tamarillo is a shrub or small size tree reaching about 5-15 feet in height with hairy stems and branches.
 Its evergreen leaves are broader than in tomato.
 A well-grown plant bears small fleshy pale-pink attractive flowers in the first year of plantation.
-However, fruiting is discouraged until it reaches second or third year.
+However, fruiting generally discouraged until it reaches the second or third year.

 Tamarillos are one of the very low-calorie fruits.
-100 g of fresh fruit contain just 31 calories.
+100 g of fresh fruit contains just 31 calories.
 They contain slightly more calories, fat, and protein than tomatoes.
 (100 g tomato has 18 calories).
-Nevertheless, they have good amounts of health benefiting plant nutrients such as dietary fiber (3.3 mg or 9% of RDA), minerals, antioxidants, and vitamins.
+Nevertheless, they have good amounts of health-benefiting plant nutrients such as dietary fiber (3.3 mg or 9% of RDA), minerals, antioxidants, and vitamins.

 Acidic flavor (sourness) of tree tomatoes mainly comes from citric acid.
 The other important acid in them is, malic acid.

 Yellow and gold variety tamarillo contains more vitamin-A and carotenes than red varieties.
-However, red variety has more anthocyanin pigments.
+However, the red variety has more anthocyanin pigments.
 In addition, yellow tamarillos are an excellent source of carotenes and xanthins.
 These compounds possess antioxidant properties and, together with vitamin-A, are essential for good visual health.
 Further, vitamin-A is also required for maintaining the integrity of mucosa and skin.
-Consumption of natural vegetables and fruits rich in flavonoids help protect from lung and oral cavity cancers.
+Consumption of natural vegetables and fruits rich in flavonoids helps protect from lung and oral cavity cancers.

 Tree tomato is a modest source of B-complex vitamins such as thiamin, riboflavin, and pyridoxine (vitamin B-6).
 Together, these vitamins help as cofactors for enzymes in metabolism as well as in various synthetic functions inside the body.

 They are indeed a very good source of electrolyte, potassium.
 100 g fresh fruit has 321 mg or 7% of this mineral.
-Potassium is an important component of cell and body fluids helps controlling heart rate and blood pressure; thus, counters the bad influences of sodium.
-Also, the fruit contains a few minerals such as copper, manganese, magnesium, phosphorus, zinc and iron.
+Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure, thus counters the bad influences of sodium.
+Also, the fruit contains a few minerals such as copper, manganese, magnesium, phosphorus, zinc, and iron.